 Fortunately for fans of the Mango Wheat, this once seasonal beer is now available year-round and in both stand-alone and mixed packages.

-While you’re still likely to come across the classic Blue Moon before this tropical version, it’s widely available in grocery stores like Safeway, Giant and Harris Teeter as well as in local liquor stores and Total Wines around the country.
+While you’re still likely to come across the classic Blue Moon before this tropical version, it’s widely available in grocery stores like Safeway, Giant, and Harris Teeter as well as in local liquor stores and Total Wines around the United States.